2004 Stanley Cup Final: Game one

-Game 2
+Game two

 Game 2 saw the same final score, but this time, it was Tampa Bay winning a clutch game to tie the series, 1–1, headed to Calgary.
 Ruslan Fedotenko's 10th goal of the postseason got the Lightning on the board first, and Tampa Bay used three third-period goals, coming from Brad Richards, Dan Boyle, and St. Louis, respectively, to blast the game open.
 The lone Calgary goal was scored by Ville Nieminen.
+During the third period, Lightning forward Andre Roy accidentally knocked over Flames goaltender Miikka Kiprusoff, and in response, Chris Simon engaged in a fight with Roy, and Chris Dingman attempted to fight Calgary defenseman Jordan Leopold, ensuing a scrum.
+Dingman was given a double minor for roughing and was ejected from the game, while Simon was given a minor penalty for instigator as well as a 10-minute misconduct.
+With just 12 seconds remaining in the game, Martin Gelinas checked Pavel Kubina from behind, resulting in a major penalty and Gelinas being ejected from the game.
+The Lightning would go on to win the game 4–1, giving them a 2–0 lead in the series.

 These Finals would be the last until 2013 to be tied after two games.
 The team with home ice in games one and two held a 2–0 edge in every Final between 2006 and 2011.
 In 2012, the Los Angeles Kings won the first two games at New Jersey.